gopaycommunity/gopay-php-api/README.md

         if (file_exists($this->file)) {
             return unserialize(file_get_contents($this->file));
         }
-        return null; // you can return null, this method is called only if `isExpired` return false }
+        return new AccessToken;
     }
+}

 ```

+Method `getAccessToken` can return `null`, this method is called only if `isExpired => false`.
+But if you are testing your cache then return `new AccessToken`, so you don't get
+null pointer errors like _Trying to get property of non-object_.